 In February 2017, a magnificent exhibition, "Critical Assembly, the Secrets of Los Alamos 1944: An Installation by Jim Sanborn," opened at the National Museum of Nuclear Science and History in Albuquerque, NM.
-"Critical Assembly" was a temporary exhibition at the Museum through October 2017.
+"Critical Assembly" was a temporary exhibition at the Museum through October 2017, but has now become permanent.
 Now, it has reopened as a permanent exhibition at the Museum, thanks to philanthropists Clay and Dorothy Perkins.

 "Critical Assembly" recreates the Manhattan Project scientists' experiments at Los Alamos to determine when plutonium would go "critical" in an atomic bomb.
 Artist Jim Sanborn spent ten years investigating the Manhattan Project and collecting artifacts from the Black Hole in Los Alamos and many other sources.
 For more information, please see the Los Alamos Monitor article or our article on the exhibit.
 You can watch a terrific interview with Sanborn here.

 From January 12-April 27, the Los Alamos History Museum's Rotating Exhibit Gallery will host an extraordinary exhibit of Nobel Laureate portraits by Peter Badge.
 The portraits include physicists Hans Bethe, Joseph Rotblat, and Roy Glauber.
 Badge, who has photographed over 400 Nobel Laureates, said, "It is such an honor to showcase the portraits of Nobel Laureates in the place where so many of them lived and conducted research that has also delivered tremendous value to society."